Inner Renunciation Without Leaving the World

 Can I pursue spiritual freedom while fully engaging in worldly life?

-You wake up in the morning and the day is already full before it begins.
-There is work that demands more than you have, family that needs more than you can give, and somewhere underneath all of it, a quiet but persistent sense that something is missing.
+You wake up and the day is already full before it begins.
+Work demands more than you have.
+Family needs more than you can give.
+Underneath it, a quiet but persistent sense that something is missing.
 You fulfill the obligations.
-You meet the deadlines. […]
+You meet the deadlines.
+You attend the occasions.
+The feeling does not go away.
+The […]

 Can I enjoy life’s comforts without becoming dependent or enslaved by them?